COVID-19 (PCR) Test

 What do I do if I think I have COVID-19?

-If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor or an urgent care clinic.
-For the safety of all the staff and the patients being treated, please do not show up unannounced at your doctor’s office or the emergency room.
+If you believe that you are experiencing symptoms of COVID-19 or have been directly exposed to the virus, please contact our office to schedule an appointment with your ELH provider.
+For the safety of all the staff and the patients being treated, please do not show up unannounced at our office.